 You must have an adult female 21 years of age or old in order to conduct the meeting if a female youth member is present.
 Lodges/chapters must ensure adequate adult female participation is included to avoid this type circumstance from developing.

 Yes.
 Camping that has taken place within the two years immediately prior to the election will be counted beginning February 1, 2019.
-This camping must have taken place while an individual was registered with the BSA as a program participant and must be while participating with a BSA Venturing Crew or Sea Scout Ship.
+This camping must have taken place while an individual was registered with Scouting America as a program participant and must be while participating with a Scouting America Venturing Crew or Sea Scout Ship.

 Yes.
 As long as you are under the age of 21 at the time the election is held.
 If you are over 21, you will need to go through the adult selection process.

 Yes.
-We continue to work with BSA National Supply to help ensure that the current OA lodge flap shape and size will be accommodated.
+We continue to work with Scouting America National Supply to help ensure that the current OA lodge flap shape and size will be accommodated.

 No. The rank achievement must correspond with the unit in which the scout is being considered for election.
 In a Scouts BSA troop it is First Class or higher, in a Venturing Crew the Discovery rank or higher, and in a Sea Scout Ship the Ordinary rank or higher.